welldone-software/why-did-you-render/README.md

 ```
 yarn add --dev @welldone-software/why-did-you-render
 ```

-If you use the `automatic` JSX transformation, set the library to be the import source, and make sure `preset-react` is in `development` mode.
+Set the library to be the React's importSource and make sure `preset-react` is in `development` mode.

+This is because React 19 requires using the `automatic` [JSX transformation](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html).
 ```js
 ['@babel/preset-react', {
   runtime: 'automatic',